NZ trade policy

 New Zealand is a strong advocate for free trade and the regional and international institutions that support it.
 This is the case for a number of key reasons:

 • Trade is critical to New Zealand’s economy.
 We can only pay for the goods and services we import from overseas by selling exports to other countries.
-At the moment, international trade (exports and imports) make up around 60% of New Zealand’s total economic activity.
+International trade (exports and imports) make up around 60% of New Zealand’s total economic activity.

 • Supporting open markets is a logical response to the nature of our economy.
-With a population of only 4.8 million people we lack the scale to produce at affordable prices the diverse high quality goods we import, and we are too small to provide a market that would sustain many of our export sectors.
+With a population of just over 5 million people, we lack the scale to produce at affordable prices the diverse high quality goods we import, and we are too small to provide a market that would sustain many of our export sectors.
 The jobs of more than 600,000 New Zealanders are in direct export sectors or in sectors supporting exports.
 Many of these jobs are in the regions.
 Overseas markets provide the opportunity for New Zealand businesses to grow to a scale that simply could not happen in New Zealand alone.

 • Free trade doesn’t just benefit our exporters.
 Our open economy has meant New Zealand importers and consumers now enjoy access to a much wider and more competitively priced range of goods and services.
 Without imports New Zealanders would not have access to anything containing a computer chip – such as mobile phones, computers, and modern televisions.
 The competition provided by imports ensures that consumers can access a wider range of quality products at internationally competitive prices than would be possible if we could buy only from ourselves.

 • Other countries are seeking to trade more as well.
-Since 2000, regional and bilateral free trade agreements (FTAs) have flourished worldwide.
-As our global competitors develop new networks of trade agreements with each other, New Zealand also needs new FTA partners or it risks our exporters being disadvantaged.
+In recent decades, the number of regional and bilateral free trade agreements (FTAs) has increased significantly.
+As our global competitors develop new networks of trade agreements with each other, New Zealand also needs to ensure we have a strong network of FTAs to ensure our exporters are not disadvantaged.

 Dairy cows in a cow shed.